NimbusInformatics/ga4gh-registry-tools/README.md

 ## Generating a DRS Map

-Note, I created a snapshot of registration information in the `drs_servers.tsv` file.
+Note, I created a snapshot of registration information in the `drs_servers.tsv` file on 20251006.

 In the future, this information needs to come from the GA4GH registry.
 This will happen once the geolocation and other fields are added to the official GA4GH registry.